 I have developed and used these military team building activities for army cadet and scout team building.
 Some of the team building activities simply have a military theme, whilst others are specifically aimed at skills useful for military personnel.

 The team building activities are suitable for all arms of the military, cadet forces, scouts and also civilians and students.
 You will find ideas for military team building workouts, teamwork exercises, physical activities and team building activities with a military theme.

 Military Themed Team Building Activities

 Lobbing and launching objects is always great fun, especially if it is aimed at another team.
-Each team is given a selection of materials so that they can build a catapult, trebuchet, sling or other launching device to fling water balloon or eggs at a target.
+Each team is given a selection of materials so that they can build a catapult, trebuchet, sling or other launching device.
+These can be used to fling water balloons or eggs at a target.
 At Halloween, pumpkins can be used for a bit of seasonal fun.

 If you want some detailed plans on how to make effective catapults, the book “Plans for catapults and balistas” shows you step by step instructions on how to make several different designs.

 Amazon also has plenty of potato cannons and other launchers made from plumbing pipes using bike pumps to create the air pressure and valves to fire the potato.

 Firing Blind is a very successful military team building activity that I created based upon military artillery fire teams and field observers.
 At one end of a playing field you lay out a large paper target on the ground.
 At the other end of the field, you suspend a tarpaulin upright using paracord to act as a screen to block the team’s view of the target area.
 The team is given a water bomb launcher and a large supply of water bombs.